Let Me Be Your Fantasy

 "Let Me Be Your Fantasy" is a song by British musical group Baby D. It was written and produced by band member Floyd Dyce and the vocals were sung by Dorothy Fearon (also known as Dorothy "Dee" Galdes and Dee Galdes-Fearon).
-It was originally released by Production House Records in October 1992, when it reached No. 76 on the UK Singles Chart.
+It was originally released by Production House Records on October 26, 1992, when it reached No. 76 on the UK Singles Chart.
 In November 1994, London Records subsidiary Systematic re-released the song, and it subsequently became a UK No. 1 hit for two weeks.
-A partially black-and-white music video was produced to promote the single.
+A partially black-and-white music video was produced to promote the single, featuring Fearon performing in the middle of three lit candles on each side.

 In 1996, it was included on the group's only album, Deliverance.
 Same year, it earned an award for Best Dance Tune at the International Dance Music Awards in London.
 And Mixmag ranked it No. 42 in their ranking of the "100 Greatest Dance Singles of All Time".
 The rave track is now widely regarded as a classic of its genre.
 Dyce has said "My idea for Fantasy was to try to develop an original song on top of hard beats: something you could sing along to as you were raving."

+Background

+Floyd Dyce of Baby D had been in a jazz, funk and soul band in the early 80's that had been working with Jamaican–English record producer Phil Fearon.
+When Fearon later developed his own production company, Production House Records, Dyce joined and started working as in-house producer for several acts.
+It was here he met Fearon's wife and vocalist on "Let Me Be Your Fantasy", Dorothy Fearon.
+Dyce wrote the song as a response to the clubs he was frequenting at the time, where much of the music they played was sample-heavy.
+He told in an 2024-interview, "I had this idea for a sample in my head, but it came out completely differently.
+I got Dee to sing what I thought would be this burst of a sample, but then I wrote the song around it.
+Back then in the hardcore scene, there weren't too many tracks with full-on vocals: it meant the label was unsure [about it]!
+But when it was played, people went mental."